NICHD-BSPC/intro-rnaseq-hpc/lessons/QC_STAR_and_Qualimap_run.md

 * Running Qualimap to compute metrics on alignment files

-## Quality Control for Alignment Data
+## Quality Control for Alignment Data - edit this section so it doesn't mention Salmon

 After running Salmon, we now have transcript-level abundance estimates for each of our samples.
 When Salmon performs the quasi-alignment, internally the algorithm knows the location(s) to which each read is assigned, however this information is not shared with the user. **In order for us to make an assessment on the quality of the mapping we need genomic coordinate information for where each read maps**.
 Since this is not part of the Salmon output we will need to use a genome alignment tools to **generate a BAM file**.
 The BAM file will be used as input to a tool called [Qualimap](http://qualimap.bioinfo.cipf.es/doc_html/intro.html) which computes various quality metrics such as DNA or rRNA contamination, 5'-3' biases, and coverage biases.